 Let me begin with a disclaimer: I haven’t worked a single day in the field of Human Resources, nor have I ever played a human resource executive on television or in a blog.
 I am speaking as the father of young man trying to find work, as well as someone who, himself, has been through the hiring process a time or ten.

-I work for an organization that helps manufacturers streamline processes, improve soft skills like leadership and innovation, and grow their top line with growth services.
-Our meetings and consultations with these firms cover a wide range of topics and they vary from company to company.
+I worked for an organization that helps manufacturers streamline processes, improve soft skills like leadership and innovation, and grow their top line with growth services.
+Our meetings and consultations with these firms covered a wide range of topics and they vary from company to company.
 One common thread, though, is the lament from nearly every one of them that they are having a difficult time filling open positions.
 It’s not just skilled positions that are going unfilled, but general labor positions, as well.
 On any given journey through the region, numerous billboards advertising job openings from various companies can be seen on roadsides.
 On the same road trip one will hear radio ads from the same manufacturers or distribution centers letting you know that they are hiring.